lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 should surround all code necessary for that functionality.
 This consists of included files, ``printf`` statements, and other code inside functions that run at regular runtime.
 Debugging functions do not have to be surrounded.
 Static functions must be declare before all public functions.
-It is the prerogative of the programmer to have the static function definition at the start of the source file or at the end.
+It is the prerogative of the programmer to have the static function definition at the start of the source file or the end.

 ============
 Header Files